Europa could have the essential ingredients needed for life:

 Europa's surface also shows signs it could have an ocean beneath it.
 Images from Galileo and other spacecraft show that the surface doesn't have many craters from meteorite impacts like other moons in the solar system.
 Scientists think geologic activity, like warmer ice rising from below, could be erasing the craters over time.

 Europa's bright, icy surface is a landscape unlike anything seen on Earth.
-To start with, in an overall sense, it's quite smooth, with no towering mountains, and no deep basins or chasms.
+To start with, in an overall sense, it's quite smooth, with few towering mountains or deep basins.
 Myriad ridges and grooves crisscross the surface, breaking up the landscape.
 Many of these features coincide with long, curving streaks that are dark and reddish in color – some stretching across the surface in great arcs over 600 miles (1000 kilometers) long.
 Elsewhere, domes, pits and chaotic jumbles of icy blocks hint that warm ice may be rising from deep below.

 Models suggest that Europa's icy shell is relatively thin.
 The icy moon gets stretched and released by the tug of Jupiter's gravity, in an endless cycle, as Europa orbits the giant planet.
 This squeezing in and out is a process called tidal flexing, which may be creating heat inside Europa; the warmed ice from this heat may be pushing the surface upward to create the ridges.